mstyslinger/capstone_two/README.md

 MVP: Identify coefficients using logistic regression and feature importances using random forests.
 Tune to optimal hyperparameters.
 Make a recommendation based on the insights and suggestions for future work.

 ### Train, test, and holdout datasets:
-A holdout dataset (for final model testing) was split off from the full, cleaned dummied dataframe with 2,007 rows.
+A holdout dataset (for final model testing) was split off from the full (stratified), cleaned dummied dataframe with 2,007 rows.
 After the holdout set was removed, a dataset with 6,419 rows was split off for training the models, and the remaining rows were split into a test set (80-20 split).
+The training and test sets were used to fit and score the models, applying K-fold validation with stratification to deal with imbalanced classes.

 ### Random Forest Classifier:
 <div>